- About Us

-This system starts with being aware of the sea areas and ports affected by piracy and armed robbery.
-The IMB Piracy Reporting Centre (IMB PRC) broadcasts incidents of piracy and armed robbery to all ships in the IOR and AOR regions via InMARSAT Safety Net System.
-Similar information is also posted on the Piracy Map
+Be aware of the sea areas and ports affected by piracy and armed robbery.
+The IMB Piracy Reporting Centre (IMB PRC) broadcasts incidents of piracy and armed robbery incidents to all ships in the IOR and AOR regions via InMARSAT Safety Net System.
+Similar information can be viewed on the Piracy Map

-In most incidents as soon as the pirates / armed robbers know that they have been spotted or feel the vessel has been secured and is a difficult target they will abandon the attack.
-However Somali and Nigerian pirates tend to be more aggressive in their attacks and hence additional precautions have to be taken.
+In most incidents pirates and armed robbers will abandon an attack when they know they been spotted or feel the vessel has been secured and is a difficult target.
+However Somali and Nigerian pirates tend to be more aggressive so additional precautions must be taken.

 1. Company and ship specific procedures.